 1. Promote the Most Profitable Items

 Your most profitable item is the one that requires low-priced ingredients, an item that doesn’t take much time to prepare, and which you can sell at a higher price.
-This item should be highlighted in the menu card or be presented as daily or weekly special item on the table that catches the customer’s eye.
-Or else, you can also place it in the ‘Chef’s favorite’ segment to lure the customers to order it.
+This item should be highlighted in the menu card or be presented as a daily or weekly special item on the table that catches the customer’s eye.
+Or else, you can also place it in the ‘Chef’s favourite’ segment to lure the customers to order it.

 2. Use Relative Pricing

 Playing on the psychology of the customer goes a long way to make your menu design work for the best.
 Menu engineering is one of the integral parts of restaurant management.
 Customers are more likely to order cheaper dishes when compared to an item that is expensive.
 Place your cheap, yet high-profit dish next to an expensive one which perfectly complements the previous item.
 Thus, you can highlight the expensive dish which complements the more inexpensive item and makes your guests order more.

 3. Manage the Menu Size

 Large menu design with too many choices of cuisines may end up confusing the customer.
 By narrowing down on a specific cuisine, you can cut down the menu size, reduce the variety of raw ingredients required, increase the efficiency of staff to prepare and present the food better and at the same time, help your customers make a quick decision.
 You can also introduce rare, local specials to beat competitors serving similar cuisines.

 Also, it is too difficult to maintain a sizable raw material inventory for varying kinds of cuisines, whereas, dishes that use the same ingredients help you reduce wastage of raw materials and the time is taken to prepare them.
 It is always suggested to prepare the base of the dish such as gravy that can be used in multiple items beforehand.